fetchai/ledger/docs/style-guide.md

 Here, inline initialisation ensures that the default constructor does not produce uninitialised memory.
 In the second constructor, we manually initialise the `pointer_` but `size_` can be set using the initialisation list.

+## Error handling

+* Always check error codes and return codes.
+* Use exceptions *only* for exceptional circumstances.
+* Handle normal errors gracefully.

+* Do not rely on exceptions to avoid taking responsibility.
+* Do not throw exceptions in destructors as this can crash the program.

 ## Memory handling

 * Use references where the value cannot be null.
 Use pointers where it can.